-These financial statements have been prepared on a cost basis, except for investments held and measured at fair value through profit or loss ("FVTPL").
+These financial statements have been prepared on a cost basis, except for investments held at fair value through profit or loss ("FVTPL"), which are measured at fair value.

 (d) Functional and presentation currency:

 These financial statements are presented in Canadian dollars, which is the Fund's functional currency.